 And that’s where some of Hinamatsuri’s biggest lessons are drawn from.
 We see how Hina takes advantage of being given free education by sleeping through class, whereas Anzu scrounges hundreds of cans a day for only a small financial takeaway in the end.
 One cannot value anything if it costs nothing (Hina), and another can deliver gratitude to everything because she has nothing (Anzu).
 In a way, it’s quite the character study to see how two people of similar backgrounds can perceive their surroundings just by where they find themselves laying their hats in the world.

 Of course, these lessons don’t take away from the fact that this anime is rip-roaringly hilarious in a multitude of ways.
 Hina’s laziness and deadpan personality manages to pull out some unexpected laughs, be it with her meeting Nitta’s family or running for student council president for the sake of more naps in class.
 Anzu rarely finds herself in as many joke-y situations as Hina, but watching her new surrogate parents bawling their eyes out every time she says something noble is pretty funny.
-No, the real laughs come from Hina’s fellow classmate Hitomi Mishima (Kaede Hondo/Tabitha Ray).
+And yet, the real laughs come from Hina’s fellow classmate Hitomi Mishima (Kaede Hondo/Tabitha Ray).

 Hitomi is your goody-two-shoes sort of student, with the ability to take on just about every task that’s handed to her.
 Because of this (and due to her association with Hina), she finds herself working as a bartender and taking on various odd jobs throughout the series.
 And when she gets caught in the act by her fellow students and her mom, the look on her face is what you can consider truly astonishing.
 Even funnier is the fact that one of her teacher’s is a regular at her bar, and can’t seem to tell that that’s his own student working behind the counter.
 Trust me when I say that once the spotlight is shone on Hitomi, she runs away with it with the greatest of ease.